akshaykhare0501/Python-based-voice-assistant/README.md

 ## Requirements:
 1) Install DB Browser to store this database.
 2) Install all required libraries which I have imported in the code.
+Some libraies are already available.
+3) Install this libraries: pyttsx3, speech_recognition, pyaudio, wikipedia, webbrowser, smtplib, winsound, pyautogui, cv2, pygame, tkinter, sqlite3